WKSZ: History

 In February 2006, Midwest Communications dropped WLYD's rhythmic format in favor of adult hits (as WZBY).
 One month later, on March 13, at 10 a.m., Woodward would fill the void "Wild 99.7" left behind, flipping WKSZ from hot AC back to "Kiss FM", mixing Kiss' contemporary hit music with some rhythmic music formerly heard on "Wild".
 The first song on the revived "Kiss" was "In Da Club" by 50 Cent (by coincidence, also the last song on the first incarnation of "Kiss").
 (Reviving the "Kiss FM" moniker was an acknowledgment that listeners still referred to WKSZ by that name, even during its "Mix" days.)
 A noticeable addition to "Kiss-FM" after its return was the "tagging" of each song (artist and song title) at its conclusion, regardless of whether a DJ will be heard afterwards (this would later be discontinued).

 The 2006 return of “Kiss” paid off, for in the first Arbitron ratings book after the flip (spring 2006), WKSZ leaped to a fourth-place ranking (of 21 stations) with an audience share that was five times greater than the share "Mix 95.9" pulled in during its waning days.
 The station finished second place in the fall 2010 Arbitron ratings for the Green Bay market.

 On February 15, 2016, WKSZ started simulcasting on sister station WKZY (92.9 FM), which formerly repeated sister station WKZG.
 The move was done to expand WKSZ's reach to the Fox Valley, as well as southern areas of the market.
 In addition, Doug Erickson and Mary Love, who were WKSZ's morning hosts from November 2004 until December 2012 (when they moved to WKZG upon that station's launch), returned to host mornings on WKSZ.
 They remained until September 2017, when they were let go and replaced with former WIXX personalities Jake Kelly and Tanner Jay, who returned to Green Bay after two years at WKTI-FM in Milwaukee.
 In November 2023, Jake and Tanner were let go, and were replaced by Otis Day, formerly of WIXX.
 In January 2024, Woodward announced that Katie Schurk and Nick Vitrano, also formerly of WIXX, would join as co-hosts following the expiration of their non-compete clauses in June.
+On April 9, 2026, Otis Day was let go, Co-hosts Katie Schurk and Nick Vitrano stayed on the morning show.
+The station named Eddie as the interim morning host.
+On Sept.
+1, 2026, The station named Eddie as the permanent morning host.